Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Abstract

 \section{Abstract}

 We present a comprehensive theoretical study of linear wave scattering from magnetic domain walls with varied twist angles \(\Theta\) in spin-\(1/2\) Bose-Einstein condensates (BECs).
 Using a gauge transformation, we show that scattering observables depend solely on the total twist \(\Theta\), independent of chirality.
 Within the Bogoliubov-de Gennes (BdG) framework, we develop a transfer-matrix method to compute reflection and transmission coefficients for incident phonons and free particles.
 Our results reveal a scattering threshold at the Zeeman energy \(E = \hbar\Omega_0\), separating a pure phonon regime from multi-channel scattering involving both collective and single-particle excitations above threshold.
-For large twist angles, competition between kinetic and Zeeman energies reduces the effective spin rotation, leading to comb-like density modulations and Fano-like resonances below threshold.
-The transition probability between phonon and particle channels is strongly tunable with \(\Theta\), enhanced for odd multiples of \(\pi\) but suppressed for even multiples.
+Above a critical twist angle \(\Theta_c\), the effective spin rotation deviates from the imposed twist angle, leading to comb-like density modulations and Fano-like resonances below the threshold $\hbar\Omega_0$.
+The transition probability between phonon and particle channels is strongly tunable with \(\Theta < \Theta_c\), enhanced for odd multiples of \(\pi\) but suppressed for even multiples.
 These findings establish twist-engineered domain walls as a versatile platform for controlling quantum transport, with implications for atomtronic devices and quantum simulation.